Published on April 20th, 2017 | by Ruben0

 Antonio Barbadillo Mateos who runs the Sacristía AB label started bottling Manzanilla En Rama from partner suppliers like Sánchez Ayala and Yuste.

 Since 2014 he is also occasionally bottling very old Amontillado and Oloroso – we’re trying the first edition of the Amontillado Sacristía AB.
 It comes from a small selection of butts in the ancient 100-butt solera of Conde de Aldama, recovered from his old bodega in the calle Banda Playa, later owned by Argüeso and Valdespino and now owned by Francisco Yuste.
-The wine is around 60 years old and one of the oldest Amontillados in the region.
+The wine is the older brother of the Amontillado Aurora, it is around 60 years old and one of the oldest Amontillados in the region.
 Carbon dating indicated that the solera may have been founded around 1750.

 Only 350 bottles were available that year but there has been a new saca in 2015 and 2016.

 Amontillado ‘Saca 2014’ (20%, Sacristía AB, 50 cl, 350 btl.)